kubernetes-sigs/scheduler-plugins/site/content/en/docs/plugins/highloadfilter.md

 before applying the configured thresholds.
 It is a standalone plugin and does not require any Trimaran plugin to be enabled.

+The filter applies to every Pod scheduled through the profile, including Pods managed by a DaemonSet.
+Critical node agents that must run on every eligible node should use a scheduler profile without `HighLoadFilter`.

 See the [plugin documentation](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/highloadfilter) for configuration fields, examples, and failure behavior.